tbekas/BLE-Gamepad-Client/docs/Adding_support_for_a_controller.md

 Below is a simplified example of a model.
-The `myDecodeControls` function reads the first two bytes from the `payload` array, scales them from the original range of `0–255` to a normalized range of `-1.0f` to `1.0f`, and assigns the resulting values to the corresponding `BLEControlsEvent` members representing left stick deflection.
+The `myDecodeControls` function reads the first two bytes from the `payload` array, scales them from the original range of `0–255` to a normalized range of `-1.0f` to `1.0f`, and assigns the resulting values to the corresponding `XboxControlsEvent` members representing left stick deflection.

 The `serviceUUID` is set to `0x1812`, which is the UUID assigned to the HID (Human Interface Device) service in the [Bluetooth specification](https://bitbucket.org/bluetooth-SIG/public/src/main/assigned_numbers/uuids/service_uuids.yaml).